bjartnes/bounded-disturbances/README.md

   * Run Build Task: Run and watch web api
   * Run Task: setup logging and dashboards
   * Run Test Task: Run k6test (choose Intro for example)

-  To see this in grafana in your browser, you need a few more tricks.
-  Run task: forward grafana port
-  Codespaces: Copy port URL (select the 3000 one)

-  Paste that long, cryptic url in your browser and you should be able to navigate to the Challenge 1 dashboard (I havent made the other ones yet.)

 ## Locally with docker and VS Code
 (There is a troubleshooting chapter on the bottom of this document with some errors and solutions people have encountered.
 Beware of ports that are already in use etc)